WideOpenWest Q4 2024 Earnings Call Transcript

 Andrew Posen

-We disclaim any obligation to update such forward looking statements.
-For additional information concerning factors that could affect our financial results or cause actual results to differ materially from our forward looking statements, please refer to our filings with the SEC, including the Risk Factors section of our Form 10 K filed with the SEC, as well as the forward looking statements section on our press release.
-In addition, please note that on today's call and in the press release we issued this morning, we may refer to certain non GAAP financial measures.
-While the company believes these non GAAP financial measures provide useful information for investors, the presentation of this information is not intended to be considered in isolation or as a substitute for the financial information presented in accordance with GAAP.
-Reconciliations between GAAP and non GAAP metrics for our financial for our historical reported results can be found in our earnings releases and our trending schedules, which can be found on our website.
+For additional information concerning factors that could affect our financial results or cause actual results to differ materially from our forward-looking statements, please refer to our filings with the SEC, including the risk factor section of our Form 10-K filed with the SEC, as well as the forward-looking statement section on our press release.
+In addition, please note that on today's call and in the press release we issued this morning, we may refer to certain non-GAAP financial measures.
+While the company believes these non-GAAP financial measures provide useful information for investors, the presentation of this information is not intended to be considered in isolation or as a substitute for the financial information presented in accordance with GAAP.
+Reconciliations between GAAP and non-GAAP metrics for our historical reported results can be found in our earnings releases and our trending schedules, which can be found on our website.

 Andrew Posen